Recognising outstanding bodies of work

 - Alys Tomlinson, 2018 Photographer of the Year

-Category winners - Flights & accommodation to awards ceremony in London / Sony digital imaging equipment / Publication in winners’ book / Included in exhibition at Somerset House, London
+Category winners - Flights & accommodation to the awards ceremony in London / Sony digital imaging equipment / Publication in winners’ book / Included in the exhibition at Somerset House, London

 2nd / 3rd place - Awards ceremony ticket / Publication in winners’ book / Included in the annual exhibition at Somerset House, London

 - Shortlist - Digital exhibition at Somerset House, London